 - demonstrate transformational leadership skills within an organization.

-Sixty-six semester hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 hours are in prescribed Systematic Theology courses, 15 hours are in Leadership courses, 9 hours are in Ministries and Communication courses, and 2 hours are in applied research.
+Sixty-six credit hours of coursework are required as a minimum for graduation.
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 hours are in prescribed Systematic Theology courses, 17 hours are in Leadership courses, and 9 hours are in elective courses.
+The MACL requires 4 courses (i.e., 4 3-hour courses for a total of 12 hours) be completed in real-time.

 Because DTS values Christlike character and spiritual maturity, MACL students are required to register for and participate in Spiritual Formation groups for four consecutive fall and spring semesters at either the Dallas, Houston, or Washington DC campus.
 (MACL students who are not planning to move to Dallas, Houston, or Washington DC for four consecutive fall and spring semesters must contact the Spiritual Formation Office and apply for an alternative program for completing their Spiritual Formation requirement.)